-Bees have been buzzing on earth for more than 25 million years.
-They are intimately adapted to each local micro-climate, every local geography and to the planet’s crazy humans, from North to South and East to West.
+Bees have been buzzing on Earth for over 25 million years, perfectly adapted to every local climate, geography, and yes, even to us humans, from north to south and east to west.

 How do bees contribute you ask?